luisgcu/SX1262-NiceRf_OriginalLibrary/README.md

 ### Common Issues

 1. **"Init fail!" message**
-   - Check wiring connections
+   - Check wiring connections (verify you're using the correct pin configuration for your board)
    - Verify power supply is 3.3V
    - Ensure SX1262 module is properly seated
+   - Check that the correct board configuration is selected in code

 2. **No communication between devices**
-   - Verify both devices use the same LoRa parameters
+   - Verify both devices use the same LoRa parameters (frequency, SF, BW, CR)
+   - Ensure both devices use the same frequency (434.5 MHz or 915 MHz)
    - Check antenna connections
    - Ensure adequate distance (but not too far for initial testing)
+   - Verify both devices are using compatible pin configurations

 3. **Compilation errors**
    - Verify PlatformIO ESP32 platform is installed
    - Check that all library files are present
+   - Ensure only one board configuration is uncommented

 ### Debug Tips